kluchey/OMG/pages/Algebra.md

-- #definiton The study of variables and reasoning
+- #definiton The study of logical reasoning using symbols, especially [[variables]].